ospalh/anki-addons/pages/Add audio field.md

 In the example, sending pictures of birds to GoogleTTS would not work.
 So we look for interesting text in the “Edit Current”
-window: «l'oiseau», marked in red with a “1” in the image.
+window: « l'oiseau », marked in red with a “1” in the image.
 That text is in the field named “Back” (blue 2).
 That field name appears again in the “Fields for NN” dialog. (blue 3).
 Use this field name together with the word “Audio” as the new field name.
 In this case,